Subash-A-A/particle-life-gpu/README.md

 # Particle Life GPU Simulator

-This project simulates up to 100K particles interacting with each other using a GPU backend through compute shaders.
-The simulation leverages spatial binning to handle particle interactions efficiently, ensuring high performance even with a large number of particles.
+This project, developed in Godot, simulates up to 100,000 particles interacting with each other using a GPU backend through compute shaders.
+It employs spatial binning to manage particle interactions efficiently, ensuring high performance even with a substantial number of particles.

 ### Simulation Parameters
 **NUM_PARTICLES**: Specifies the number of particles in the simulation